Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Introduction

-In this paper, we give some mild conditions under which there is a sequence of collapses that converts the \v Cech complex (and therefore also the Rips complex) into a simplicial complex homeomorphic to the shape.
-Our result assumes the shape to be {\em nicely triangulable}, a concept we will explain later in the paper.
-Perhaps unfortunately, the proof of existence is not very constructive: it starts by sweeping space with offsets of the shape --- which are unknown --- and builds a sequence of complexes which have no reason to remain close to flag complexes and therefore cannot benefit from the data structure developed in \cite{ijcga11-blockers}.
+Perhaps unfortunately, our proof that a sequence of collapses exists is not very constructive: it starts by sweeping space with offsets of the shape --- which are unknown --- and builds a sequence of complexes which have no reason to remain close to flag complexes and therefore cannot benefit from the data structure developed in \cite{ijcga11-blockers}.
 Nonetheless, even if results presented here do not give yet any practical algorithm, we believe that they provide a better understanding as to why the \v Cech complex (and therefore the Rips complex) can be simplified by collapses and how this ability is connected to the underlying metric structure of the space.
+In the same spirit, we should mention \cite{adiprasito2011metric}, in which the authors prove that every complex that is CAT(0) with a metric for which all vertex stars are convex, is collapsible.